It's that time again in Anguilla... The time when everybody who works in Anguilla is "chasing their tail." December is the island's busiest month.

 There is a $200 entry fee per player.
 This includes the green fee, coffee and tea, your golf cart and a post-tournament lunch and cocktail hour held inside CuisinArt's lofty Club House.

-It all begins at 9:30am with the award ceremony taking place at 2:00pm.
+It all begins at 9:30am with the award ceremony.
 All funds go towards ACOCI's scholarship fund.
 An excellent cause!
 For more information, visit ACOCI Golf Tournament.

 Between beach days and other events in mid-December, I highly recommend taking a drive around the island to get into the holiday mood...

 The Christmas spirit is alive and well in Anguilla.
-The Christmas season is always jam packed with so much community events.
+The Christmas season is always jam packed with so many community events.

 Heart-Warming Anguilla Decorations